Scripting Redis with EVAL and Lua

 Gotchas

 KEYS and ARGV are all strings.
-Even numeric arguments come in as strings — convert with tonumber():
+Even numeric arguments come in as strings, so you must convert with tonumber():

 local limit = tonumber(ARGV[1]) -- required, ARGV[1] is always a string

-Script runs atomically but can’t call other scripts.
-EVAL cannot recursively call EVAL or EVALSHA.
+Scripts run atomically but cannot call other scripts.
+EVAL does not recursively invoke EVAL or EVALSHA.
 It can call SCRIPT LOAD and SCRIPT EXISTS.

 Scripts are not sandboxed.
 Within Redis, Lua scripts have full access to Redis internals and can block the server.
 Only run scripts from trusted sources.